kibs-tech/kibs-tech.github.io/test.md

 <h3>Help with a none UK developer</h3>
 <div class="content">
- If you are hiring a developer from outside the UK to develop a website or app for you and you would like some help with some aspect of this send me an email: <a href="mailto:helen@kibs-tech.xyz">helen@kibs-tech.xyz</a>
+ If you are hiring a developer from outside the UK and would like some help with this send me an email: <a href="mailto:helen@kibs-tech.xyz">helen@kibs-tech.xyz</a>

 </div>